Dirac-Robot/beacon/README.md

 If you want to use config without wrapping functions with `@scope`, you must execute `scope.apply()` first.
 It applies all configs to scope manually, including configs and python literals declared from CLI.

+Priorities enforce the applying order of configurations, and you can prevent your experiments from mistakes come from complicated configuration structure.

 ---

 #### Define Type of Configs